Genome BC 25 years

 • Board Observers

-Dr. Samli served as SVP Global Services for Learning Machine.
-Post-acquisition by Hyland, he continues to serve as Head of Global Services for Hyland Credentials.
-Dr. Samli previously served as COO at 1QBit, a quantum computing software company developing hardware-agnostic platforms and services for applications in machine learning, optimization, and simulation.
-He also served as CEO at Lectenz Bio, a biotech company developing novel biomarker detection technologies and products using high performance computing and protein engineering.
-Additionally, in service to communities he is a Horizon 2020 Expert for the European Commission, an investigator for Creative Destruction Labs (West), an external reviewer for Innovate BC, and a member of Singularity University’s Faculty.
-He serves on the Board of Directors of Genome BC, Lectenz Bio, and Women@TheFrontier, and on the Board of Advisors of the Aubrey Daniels Institute.
+Dr. Samli served as SVP Global Services for Learning Machine (acquired by Hyland Software).
+He served as COO at 1QBit, a quantum computing software company developing hardware-agnostic platforms and services for applications in machine learning, optimization, and simulation.
+He also served as CEO at Lectenz Bio, a biotech company developing novel biomarker detection technologies and products using high performance computing (HPC) and protein engineering.
+In service to communities, he is an Expert for Horizon Europe (previously Horizon 2020) for the European Commission, a member of Singularity University’s Faculty, an Investigator for Creative Destruction Lab (Vancouver), and an Ignite Review Panelist for Innovate BC.
+He serves as a Director on the Boards of Genome BC, Lectenz Bio, and Women@TheFrontier.

 Dr. Samli and his family make their home in the Pacific Northwest.
 They enjoy exploring the Cascadian mountains and forests under the trusted guardianship of their dogs.
 Most of all, they delight in discovering the world anew through their children’s eyes.